FAU-LAP/NOMAD-CAMELS/docs/source/doc/programmers_guide/drivers/writing_drivers.md

 The easiest way to create a new instrument driver for any kind of instrument is to open `CAMELS` and navigate to `Tools > Driver builder`.
 After filling out the desired fields the _driver builder_ creates all required files and the folder structure needed for a basic instrument driver.
 Additional functionality can then be added to the driver by modifying the files manually.

 ### Basic Driver Settings
 At the top of the _driver builder_ enter the `Name` of the instrument, this should be lowercase and describe the instrument unambiguously.
-For example, you could name the _Keithley Series 2400 SourceMeter_ : `keithley_2400`.\
+For example, you could name the _Keithley Series 2400 SourceMeter_ : `keithley_2400`.
-Then enter the `Ophyd-Class-Name`.
-Best-practice is to have it be slightly different from `Name` and uppercase for the first letter of the Ophyd-Class-Name.
-For example `Keithley_2400`.

 If you communicate with the instrument via a **serial connection** check the `VISA` button and enter the correct baud rate and read and write terminators.
 This is not relevant, if you communicate with the device via other ways such as .dlls, sockets, or ethernet connections.